ekchew/intern/README.md

 * Python 3.6 or later
 * C++17 or later

+To be clear, there are no code dependencies between the Python and C++.
+They are self-contained implementations for each language, so you can pick whichever one you want and discard the other.

-There are no external dependencies beyond the standard library in either case.
+There are also no external dependencies beyond the standard library in either case.

 ## Overview